 The Cultural Development Network cooperates with a range of partners in all its activities, bringing benefits for both parties.
 Current partnerships include:

 Creative Victoria is the state government body responsible for the arts, supporting a diverse mix of arts and cultural activity across the state.
-CDN and Creative Victoria currently work together to support Castanet network.
+CDN and Victorian Government through Creative Victoria currently work together to support Castanet network.
 CDN took a major role in Creative Victoria’s arts and disability research project, in 2010, and Creative Victoria contributes to support for CDN’s annual operations in Victoria and has previously supported many of CDN’s initiatives including conferences Expanding Cultures and Generations.

 Australia Council for the Arts